stm32-rs/stm32f3xx-hal/README.md

 #### Background

 For some of the stm32f3xx chips there are sub-variants that differ in functionality, peripheral use and hence 'under the hood' implementation.
-To allow the full use of all peripherals on certain subvariants without allowing for code that just doesn't run on other sub-vairants, they are distinct features that need to be specified.
+To allow the full use of all peripherals on certain sub-variants without allowing for code that just doesn't run on other sub-variants, they are distinct features that need to be specified.

 [user manual]: https://www.st.com/content/ccc/resource/technical/document/user_manual/8a/56/97/63/8d/56/41/73/DM00063382.pdf/files/DM00063382.pdf/jcr:content/translations/en.DM00063382.pdf